Flight Attendant

 I really like the black box messenger handbag that flight attendants carry.
 Do you know where I can get those professional black boxy handbags?

-Asked by Sam about 12 years ago
+Asked by Sam over 12 years ago

 Try www.crewgear.com or www.ebags.com.
 At work we use Travelpro and Samsonite, but there are so many other brands out there to choose from!